Aiur-wzy/dsaa2012-project/README.md

 ```

 The script computes clean accuracy, evaluates each corruption/severity, saves a CSV table plus a Matplotlib summary plot, and writes a short markdown summary.
 Corruption functions come from `fer.robustness` and are wired in `build_corruptions`.【F:robust_eval.py†L1-L113】【F:robust_eval.py†L115-L174】

+Parameter guide:
+- `--csv` FER-2013 CSV to read clean and corrupted inputs from.
+- `--ckpt` model checkpoint for evaluation.
+- `--split` selects the data partition to corrupt (`test` maps to `PrivateTest`).
+- `--output-dir` destination for the corruption-wise metrics, plots, and markdown summary.

 ## 6) Run the Webcam Demo